Swimm-Demo/kyndryl-cics-genapp/.swm/endowment-policy-menu-lgtestp2.7v3gklr7.sw.md

 ---
-title: Handling Life Policy Deletion (LGTESTP2)
+title: Endowment Policy Menu (LGTESTP2)
 ---
 The <SwmToken path="base/src/lgtestp2.cbl" pos="11:6:6" line-data="       PROGRAM-ID.
 LGTESTP2.">`LGTESTP2`</SwmToken> program handles the deletion of life policies in the system.
 It ensures that policies are properly deleted by checking return codes, clearing policy fields, setting deletion messages, and updating the user interface.
 This process is achieved through a series of steps that involve interacting with the user interface and the database.